namberino/sora/docs/paging.md

 When I `objdump` this program, the program starts at address `0x80482a0`, which is around 128MB into address space.
 Even though this program runs perfectly in a machine with < 128MB of RAM.

+Paging allows a process to access more virtual memory than the physical RAM.
+If the RAM is full, the CPU could swap the pages that have not been used recently to disk and free up memory for other pages that needs it.

 The program is reading and writing to a virtual address space.
 Some parts of the virtual address space maps to the physical memory, some parts don't

 Trying to access the unmapped part will result in the processor raising a *page fault* error, the OS catches it, and (in POSIX systems) delivers a SIGSEGV signal closely followed by SIGKILL